corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/network/corda-networks.md

 setting the network parameters for it.

-* *Public subzones* where the entirety of the network parameters are under the sole control of the zone operator
+* **Public subzones:** All network parameters are under the sole control of the zone operator.
-* *Segregated subzones* where one or more of the network parameters have been delegated to the authority of some third party.
+* **Segregated subzones:** One or more network parameters have been delegated to the authority of a third party.

-Note, in either circumstance the operation of the Network Map in question is still under the preview by the Zone Operator, with a suitable out-of-band process established with the party to communicate the deferred parameter entity.
+In either circumstance, the operation of the Network Map in question is still under the authority of the Zone Operator, with a suitable out-of-band process established with the party to communicate the deferred parameter entity.